Last Updated on

 Visit your baby’s doctor each month and consult with him.
 That is the best way to check whether your little one has developed the parachute reflex.
 You can also check for these reactions:

-- Slowly put down your child on the floor where his body and his feet can come to rest.
-If you see his arms immediately extending and his legs slightly rotating externally, then that is the parachute reflex.
+- Slowly put your child down on the floor where his body and his feet can come to rest.
+If you see his arms immediately extending and his legs slightly rotating, he has developed the parachute reflex.
 You can see this when your baby is 5 months old.

-- If your child is pushed from behind so that he stumbles forward and you see his arms spreading to protect his body from harm, then this is a frontal parachute reflex.
+- If your child stumbles forward and you see his arms extend ahead to protect his body from harm, then this is a frontal parachute reflex.
 You can see this in babies between 7 and 8 months of age.

 - If you push your child backwards and his shoulders tilt back with his wrists and arms extended, then this is another protective parachute reflex.